 To meet changing levels and types of utilization – while still managing the bottom line – building technology will need to be expanded, contracted or adjusted according to level of occupancy and operating hours.
 Building owners need to ensure their facilities are agile enough to address potential frequent fluctuation of utilization and occupancy.
 One way to help make this happen – and ensure business continuity and operational resilience – is by employing digitizing building operations to better act on the data generated by the building.
 This includes revised uptime scheduling, automatic system checks, predictive maintenance and remote monitoring.

 Reassure occupants.
-The impact of COVID-19 is far reaching and still being defined, but it has instilled fear into our culture – which will likely continue as people return to work.
-From an occupant perspective, reassuring employees, customer and visitors that a building – from offices and schools to airports and hotels – is safe and healthy will be critical.
-The occupant experience isn’t going to be measured by personal temperature preferences but by trust that the building is nurturing a healthy environment.
+These unprecedented times are still being defined, and they have instilled fear into our culture – which will likely continue as people return to work.
+From an occupant perspective, giving employees, customer and visitors confidence that a building – from offices and schools to airports and hotels – is safer and optimized for reentry will be critical.
+The occupant experience isn’t going to be measured just by personal temperature preferences but by also by trust that the building is being optimized for a healthier environment.

-Occupants will want to know that the building is not only optimized for health but also has the means to avert, identify and respond to health issues.
-The new standards will require real-time, transparent insight into the actions that a building owner is taking to ensure hygiene, cleaner air and social distancing.
+Occupants will also want to know that the building has the means to avert, identify and respond to health issues.
+The new standards will require real-time, transparent insight into the actions that a building owner is taking to monitor and manage hygiene, cleaner air and social distancing.
 Reassurance may take the form of new procedures – from limiting conference room participants or elevator passengers – but it will also rely on clear and frequent communications based on what’s happening in the building.
-Data – and proper analyzing of that data – can help provide reassurance by providing an accurate and real-time insight into the building’s health.
+Data – and proper analyzing of that data – can help provide accurate and real-time insights.

-The benefits of healthy buildings can go beyond current concerns of reducing potential for infection and cross contamination but also in the long improve occupant care, satisfaction and engagement while still meeting sustainability and energy goals.
-Healthy buildings will improve air quality and make safe and secure places that we can all look forward to using in our new normal.
+The benefits of healthy buildings can go beyond current concerns of occupant comfort, satisfaction and engagement while still meeting sustainability and energy goals.
+Healthy buildings will help improve air quality and make safer and more secure places that we can all look forward to using in our new normal.